scokobro/professional-identity/profIdent-draft1.md

 Japan has a history of journalism stretching back to its emergence from under the control of the Tokugawa Bakufu in the latter decades of the nineteenth century.

-Early journalism was politically sponsored and it was only with the adoption of the 'objective' mass circulation model that the press became something we can recognise today.
+Early journalism was often politically sponsored and overtly partial, it was only with the adoption of the 'objective' mass circulation model that the press began to require something like the 'professional' journalist rather than the partisan supporter and advocate of a cause.

 First professional journalists - ?